typemaster007/A2_Amogh_Bangalore/README.md

 | 3.
 Payments Page    						   | Route: "/payments"    |
 | 4.
 Blogs Page    							   | Route: "/blogs"    |

+Front End Framework used: ReactJS Reason: Responsivness, Easier to learn, Compatible with a wide range of backend services and offers large suite of API's.
+API's used: reactjs-popup, react-toastify
+Typographic choice: 'Fira Sans', 'sans-serif', 'react-dom' Color Scheme: Blue and White (Reason: Aesthetic Appeal and calming effect)

 Supporting page: search_complete.js
 ## Flow of control:
 1. Once the landing page is loaded, you will see the RentalVista logo and the navigation bar with multiple options - (Register, Blog, Payments, etc.)